 Since Mercurial and Git are Distributed Version Control Systems (DVCSs), you should use at least use one separate repository per project, including shared projects and libraries.
+This KB article provides a better understanding of using more than one repository.

 When we were using Subversion here at FogBugz Software, we had one big repository for everything.
 When we switched over to Mercurial, we quickly learned that DVCSs don’t work the same way, and aren’t really suited for one large repository like that.
 Now we have several repositories for each project.